Network UPS Tools: History

-Pavel Korensky's original apcd provided the inspiration for pursuing the APC Smart-UPS protocol in 1996.
+Pavel Kořenský's original apcd provided the inspiration for pursuing the APC Smart-UPS protocol in 1996.
 This is the same software that Apcupsd derived from, according to the Debian maintainer of the latter.

 Russell Kroll, the original NUT author and coordinator, released the initial package, named smartupstools, in 1998.
 The design already provided for two daemons, upsd (which serves data) and upsmon (which protects systems), a set of drivers and examples, a number of CGI modules and client integration, and a set of client CLI tools (upsc, upsrw and upscmd), for interfacing the system with a specific UPS of a given model.
+To reflect multi-vendor driver support, and to prevent potential quarrels with APC, the project name was changed to Network UPS Tools starting from 0.42.0, released October 31, 1999.

+Arnaud Quette led the project since 2005, increasing its visibility to prospective contributors by creating a project on the Debian Alioth Forge, making it less dependent on one person.
+Working for MGE UPS Systems and later Eaton, he also ensured vendor collaboration in the worlds of UPS and embedded systems.
+As a result, many drivers for different protocols and media were developed, and many enterprise-style tools and software bindings were added to the project.
+Numerous drivers were redesigned into a more common framework, allowing for better codebase sharing.

-Evgeny "Jim" Klimov, the current project leader since 2020, focuses first on automated testing and quality assurance of existing codebase to ensure minimal breakage introduced by new contributions, as well as to clean up older technical debts and inconsistencies highlighted by modern lint and coverage tools, and issuing a long-overdue new official release.
+Evgeny "Jim" Klimov, the current project leader since 2020, focuses first on automated testing and quality assurance of existing codebase to ensure minimal breakage introduced by new contributions, as well as to clean up older technical debts and inconsistencies highlighted by modern lint and coverage tools, and issuing a long-overdue new official release v2.8.0 ultimately on April 26, 2022.